hashicorp/terraform-provider-null/docs/cdktf/typescript/data-sources/data_source.md

 # null_data_source

-The `nullDataSource` data source implements the standard data source lifecycle but does not interact with any external APIs.
+The `null_data_source` data source implements the standard data source lifecycle but does not interact with any external APIs.

-Historically, the `nullDataSource` was typically used to construct intermediate values to re-use elsewhere in configuration.
+Historically, the `null_data_source` was typically used to construct intermediate values to re-use elsewhere in configuration.
 The same can now be achieved using [locals](https://developer.hashicorp.com/terraform/language/values/locals) or the [terraform_data resource type](https://developer.hashicorp.com/terraform/language/resources/terraform-data) in Terraform 1.4 and later.

 ## Example Usage